Textualize/textual/docs/guide/design.md

 - `$text` sets the color of text in your app.
 Most text in your app should have this color.
 - `$text-muted` sets a slightly faded text color.
 Use this for text which has lower importance.
 For instance a sub-title or supplementary information.
-- `$text-disabled` sets faded out text, which indicates it has been disabled.
+- `$text-disabled` sets faded out text which indicates it has been disabled.
 For instance, menu items which are not applicable and can't be clicked.

 You can set these colors via the [color](../styles/color.md) property.
 The design system uses `auto` colors for text, which means that Textual will pick either white or black (whichever has better contrast).